dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 OpenID Connect is a protocol that enables a Relying Party (RP) to delegate authentication and obtain identity claims to an OpenID Connect Provider (OP).

-When authenticating with OpenID Connect, RP provides a nonce in its authentication request.
+When authenticating with OpenID Connect, an RP provides a nonce in its authentication request.
 The ID Token signed and returned by the OP contains the nonce and claims about the user.
 When verifying the ID Token, the RP confirms it contains the nonce, binding the session that made the request to the response.

-When an RP wants to prove to another system that it has authenticated a user, it may present the ID Token as a bearer token.
-However, bearer tokens are vulnerable to theft and replay attacks - if an attacker intercepts the ID Token, they can impersonate the authenticated user to downstream systems that accept a ID Token as a bearer token.
+It is common for an RP to be composed of multiple components.
+When the RP authenticating component that obtained the ID Token wants to prove to an RP consuming component that it has authenticated a user, it may present the ID Token as a bearer token.
+However, bearer tokens are vulnerable to theft and replay attacks - if an attacker obtains the ID Token, they can impersonate the authenticated user.

-By binding a cryptographic key to the ID Token, the RP can prove to downstream systems not only that a user has been authenticated, but that the RP itself was the original recipient of that authentication.
+By binding a cryptographic key to the ID Token, the RP authenticating component can prove to RP consuming components not only that a user has been authenticated, but that the RP authenticating component itself was the original recipient of that authentication.
 This transforms the ID Token from a vulnerable bearer token into a proof-of-possession token that provides stronger security guarantees.

 This specification profiles OpenID Connect 1.0, RFC8628 - OAuth 2.0 Device Authorization Grant, and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP) to enable cryptographically bound ID Tokens that resist theft and replay attacks while maintaining compatibility with existing OpenID Connect infrastructure.